 5 – Evaluation

 Finally, in the EVALUATION stage, the learnings from each stage are being put together for the final assessment of the course.
 To be sure, this is not the only moment to look back at what turned out well and what didn’t as reflection and evaluation should be inherent in every step, simultaneously with other practices.
 Cooperation with designers and students is crucial to the constant improvement of the course and lessons learned will become invaluable in the next endeavors.

 Using Online Tools to Implement an ADDIE Model Lesson Plan

 The use of online tools for implementing the ADDIE model lesson plan in the development processes can foster even better results.
-EdApp, the leading learning management system, is a great space to utilize while developing new learning strategies.
+EdApp, the leading mobile learning management system, is a great space to utilize while developing new learning strategies.
 With its state-of-the-art authoring tools, free course library, templates, and comprehensive feedback feature, EdApp enables you to give your ideas a beautiful shape.
 The ADDIE method has been proven to be highly successful across various branches of business.
-It universally answers to the needs of the L&D departments and their specialists, as it provides a blueprint for skill and knowledge development, thus fostering the process.
-It advantages institutional, corporate, and private learning equally and can be introduced in every design process.
-Paired up with online learning tools such as EdApp, it brings about great results.
+It universally answers to the needs of the L&D departments and their specialists, as it provides a blueprint for knowledge and skills development, thus fostering the process.
+It advantages institutional, corporate, and private learning equally and can be introduced in every instructional design process.
+Paired up with online elearning technologies such as EdApp, it brings about great results.